yrodiere/hello-quarkus/docs/practice3.md

+## What is this?

+A simple crud application with customers, products and orders.

+## Features in use

+The quarkus modules/features used are:

+- REST services
+- Liquibase integration
+- Open API
+- Unit and Integrated testing with code coverage
+- Hibernate/Panache with postgres database
+- Bean Validation

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: